Pretty-Good-Freedom-Tech/brainstorm/docs/INSTALLATION_INSTRUCTIONS.md

 3. Check for any error messages in the installation output

+There are some additional troubleshooting ideas in [Troubleshooting](TROUBLESHOOTING.md)

 ## 6. Update

 To update Brainstorm, see the [update instructions](docs/UPDATE_INSTRUCTIONS.md).